JStover95/FaaSr-Functions/weather_visualization/README.md

     """
     return df[(df["DATE"] >= start) & (df["DATE"] <= end)].copy()
 ```

-> ℹ️ This function uses boolean indexing to locate all rows within a certain date range.
-For more details see [Indexing and selecting data](https://pandas.pydata.org/docs/user_guide/indexing.html).

 Now we can start writing our logic for processing observation data.
 We will start with a function to process the current year's data.
 This will receive as arguments the DataFrame, name of the column we want to extract, and start and end dates.
 Since we are interested in the date only for comparison to previous years, we will create a `DAY` column that includes only the month and day of the `DATE` column.